 The baby monitor is also often overlooked.
 If you use the type that sends the image to your electronic devices, it probably won’t be an issue, but if you use the standard monitor that has the portable unit to transmit sound, don’t forget that to your dog, this can be a box with a baby stuffed into it.

-Desensitization and counter-conditioning (ds/CC) refer to making the dog less sensitive around a trigger (desensitization), while also changing her associations and emotions to be more positive about the trigger (counter-conditioning).
+Desensitization is making the dog less sensitive around a trigger.
+Counterconditioning change your dog’s associations and emotions to be more positive about the trigger.

 If your dog is already fearful, we have to go slowly in terms of taking her closer to the object or extending the length of time she is exposed to it.
 It is important to allow your dog to move toward and away from the new object, at her discretion.
 Like all of us, she will feel more comfortable around the scary object when she can control how close she is to it.
 Patience is essential for this.